algosup/2022-2023-project-5-algorithmics-Team-1/technical.md

 ## 2. Project Overview

-The goal of the project is to create a database with <!--ajouter languages choisis -->[language we choose], also with the elements give by the company (Krug Champagne).
+The objective of [Krug Champagne project] is the objective is to minimize the loss of champagne during blending (4th step) by an algorithm.
 <!--ajouter détails plus tard -->

 ## 3. Solution